znoodle63/AOR-RD/adma/README.md

 - 🎯 Task: Identify whether a sentence expresses an academic opinion
 - 🧠 Supervision: Each sentence is paired with a structured **rationale**

+Rationales are generated using **GPT-4o** as the teacher model.

+Each rationale follows a structured **three-step reasoning template**:

+- Step 1: Identify the key expression [trigger word/phrase] in the sentence.
+- Step 2: Analyze that this expression [action verb] [object] and reflects [subjectivity type] (with brief explanation).
+- Step 3: Therefore, the sentence matches [M code: mode name] and is classified as an opinion.

-## ⚠️ Dataset Correction Note
+## ⚠️ Dataset Statistics

-Due to an oversight in the early reported statistics, the label distribution described in the paper was not fully consistent with the finalized dataset.
+Due to an oversight, the statistics reported in the paper do not accurately reflect the final dataset, and **the statistics in the table below should be regarded as the authoritative reference**.

-The data released in this repository have been carefully re-checked and should be regarded as the **corrected and finalized version** of the dataset.

-## 📊 Dataset Statistics

 The dataset contains **10,000 sentences** sampled from **ACL 2024 papers**.

 | Label              | Train | Valid | Test | Total |
 |-------------------|------:|------:|-----:|------:|